 A lot of the structures here were not built well, so they are either slated to be torn down or are in the process of being reworked.
 We have adapted a small shed to house our chickens and built a temporary goat shed until the barn is finished out.

 None that we are aware of beyond it's super dry.
-Currently, zoning does not include permanent residences, but if you come with a tiny house, that is a legal workaround.
-We are eager to get zoning set up to be able to build permanent earth bag housing for ourselves and anyone else who is interested in this lifestyle.
+Currently, zoning does not include permanent residences, but if you come with a tiny house or live nearby, that is a legal workaround.
+We are eager to get zoning set up in the long term to enable building permanent earth bag housing for anyone who is interested in this lifestyle.
+We have confirmed there is at least one earth bag/rammed earth home in Siskiyou County, so that's promising.

 To contact a land holder, you must first fill out a land seeker profile and have it approved by our staff.
 Thank you.